awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

    Now, add the Lambda function to your Greengrass group\.

-## Step 4: Add the Lambda Function to the Greengrass Group<a name="ml-console-dlc-config-lambda"></a>
+## Step 4: Add the Lambda function to the Greengrass group<a name="ml-console-dlc-config-lambda"></a>

-In this step, you add the Lambda function to the group, and then configure its lifecycle\.
+In this step, add the Lambda function to the group, and then configure its lifecycle\.

 First, add the Lambda function to your Greengrass group\.